GoogleForCreators/web-stories-wp/readme.txt

 For the plugin's full changelog, please see [the Releases page on GitHub](https://github.com/google/web-stories-wp/releases).

+= 1.15.1 =

+**Release Date:** December 7, 2021.

+* Fixes a rare issue with crashing and failing to load particular stories.
+* Fixes an issue with mangled Unicode characters.
+* Fixes an issue with styling differences between the editor and the preview.

 = 1.15.0 =

 **Release Date:** November 30, 2021.